babynus/projeqtor/branches/V8.1/projeqtor/docs/user/Features.rst

 .. index:: Resource management (Resource)
 .. rubric:: Resources

-Resources are the persons working on the project activities.
+A resource can be a person working on the activities of one or more projects.
+Or material assigned to a particular task..

 A resource can also be a group of persons (team) for which you do not want to manage individual detail.